 - Check the benefit amount: Review the benefit amount to see how much you are entitled to receive if you become disabled.
 Make sure the amount is sufficient to meet your financial needs and consider whether you need additional coverage to fill any gaps.

 - Review the waiting period: Check the waiting period or elimination period to see how long you will need to wait before your benefits start.
 Make sure you have a plan in place to cover your expenses during this waiting period.

 - Understand the claims process: Review the claims process to understand what you need to do to file a claim and how long it may take to receive benefits.
 Make sure you have all the necessary documentation and know what to expect throughout the process.

 - Review any changes: Check the policy for any changes that may have been made since the policy first took effect.
 Make sure you understand how these changes may impact your coverage and benefits.

 Summary Plan Description v.
 Policy

-In sum, that’s why it’s extremely important for you to get a full copy of your long term disability insurance policy from either your employer or the insurance company.
-If you’ve been denied benefits from the insurance company and are seeking assistance with obtaining your policy and filing an appeal, then I encourage you to give us a call at (866) 853-4512.
-Or, if you prefer to review some additional information I’m offering you a free copy of a book I wrote called the “Top 10 Mistakes That Will Destroy Your Long Term Disability Claim”.
+In sum, that’s why it’s extremely important for you to get a full copy of your long term disability insurance policy.
+You can follow the process outlined above to obtain your policy.
+If you’ve been denied long term benefits, then I encourage you to give us a call at (866) 853-4512.
+Or, if you prefer to review some additional information, you can request a free copy of a book I wrote called the “Top 10 Mistakes That Will Destroy Your Long Term Disability Claim”.